ChinemeremChigbo/maml-ppo/README.md

 ### Create a Personal Access Token on GitHub

-From your GitHub account, go to Settings → Developer Settings → Personal Access Tokens (classic) → Fill out the Form → Generate Token → Copy the generated Token, it will be something like `ghp_randomly_generated_personal_access_token`
+From your GitHub account, go to Settings → Developer Settings → Personal Access Tokens → Tokens (Classic) → Generate New Token → Generate New Token (Classic) →  Select scope of "repo" → Fill out the Remainder of the Form  → Generate Token → Copy the Generated Token, it will be something like
+`ghp_randomly_generated_personal_access_token`

 ### Git Clone Using your Personal Access Token